jdh8/yuri/README.md

 ## License
 yuri-bot is under the [MIT license](https://owm.mit-license.org/)

-*The Doki Doki Literature Club!* is © of Team Salvato.
-All artwork used is © of their respective artsts.
+*Doki Doki Literature Club!* is copyright of Team Salvato.
+All artwork used is copywrite of their respective artists.

+If any artists would like their copyrighted material to be removed, please contact the bot developer (see the LICENSE for contact info).